ucsb-bren/ESM296-3W-2016/wk02_program/index.md

     ![](img/rstudio_new-project-git.png)

-5. Finally, time to play with git in RStudio to make changes for your group's data analysis.
+5. Finally, time to play with [Git/Github in RStudio](http://r-pkgs.had.co.nz/git.html#git-status) to make changes for your group's data analysis.
     * write a short Rscript to read or generate some data, manipulate it and plot it
     * commit your file to local repository and github respository;
     * have two different people make some changes to the script; commit them locally and then to github